 No. Personal injury claims and criminal charges are different and separate legal processes.
 Only the criminal case will be handled by the government prosecutor.
 They will not fight for your right to receive compensation.

 However, your injury case should not be postponed while the prosecutor is working on the case.
-You have just two years in Alabama to file your personal injury claim against the hit-and-run driver.
+You have just two (2) years in Alabama to file your personal injury claim against the hit-and-run driver.
 It might take longer to completely investigate and then try a criminal case.
-To ensure that your rights are protected, contact a Mike Bell Accident Injury Law firm personal injury attorney s soon as you an.
+To ensure that your rights are protected, contact a Birmingham hit and run accident attorney at Mike Bell Accident & Injury Lawyers as soon as you can.

-If you have any questions about hit and run law in Alabama or about hit and run injury claims, call The Mike Bell Accident Injury Law firm and speak to one of our Birmingham personal injury attorneys.
+If you have any questions about hit and run law in Alabama or about hit and run injury claims, call Mike Bell Accident & Injury Lawyers and speak to one of our Birmingham personal injury attorneys.
 Our team of aggressive and experienced legal professionals can help develop a plan that will protect your financial interests and legal rights.